Enzymes Definition and Activation Energy

 Types of Cofactors and Cofactor of Enzymes

-(a) Prosthetic groups: It is a type of cofactor that is firmly bound to enzyme and cannot be removed without denaturing is called prosthetic groups, e.g., Flavin mononucleotide (FMN) and Flavin adenine dinucleotide (FAD).
+(a) Prosthetic groups: It is a type of cofactor that is firmly bound to the enzyme and cannot be removed without denaturing is called prosthetic groups, e.g., Flavin mononucleotide (FMN) and Flavin adenine dinucleotide (FAD).

 Activation Energy of Enzymes